Dyrutter/rental_prices/README.md

 + Retrieves model artifact from Weights and Biases
 + Calculates R squared score and mean absolute error
 + Uploads scores to Weights and Biases

+## OTHER FILES
++ A conda.yaml dependencies file exists in each component for use by MLFlow
++ An MLproject configuration file exists in each component for use by MLFLow